Healthy Carrot Muffins made with applesauce, oats, whole wheat flour and maple syrup. Fluffy, light and moist carrot cake muffins!

 - 2 large eggs

-- 1 cup oat bran or quick/rolled oats
+- 1 cup rolled oats, quick oats or oat bran

 Instructions

-- Preheat oven to 350 degrees F and spray non-stick 12 muffin tin with cooking spray.
+- Preheat oven to 350 degrees F, line 12 muffin tin with muffin liners and spray with cooking spray.
 Set aside.

-- In a large mixing bowl, add eggs and whisk for 15 seconds.
-Add applesauce, maple syrup, vanilla, cinnamon, nutmeg, baking powder, baking soda, salt and whisk well to combine.
+- In a large mixing bowl, add eggs, applesauce, oil, maple syrup, vanilla extract and whisk.
+Add cinnamon, nutmeg, baking powder, baking soda, salt and whisk very well until no lumps are visible.

-- Add carrots and stir a few times.
-Add oat bran or oats and whole wheat flour; gently mix until combined.
+- Add grated carrots and stir with spatula to mix.
+Add oats and whole wheat flour, then gently mix until combined.
 Do not over mix.
 Stir in raisins and nuts.

-- Distribute batter evenly between 12 openings of a tin (I used a regular ice cream scoop) and bake for 25 minutes or until a toothpick inserted in the centre comes out clean.
-Let muffins cool for a few minutes and transfer to a cooling rack to cool off completely.
+- Distribute batter evenly between 12 openings of a tin (I used a regular ice cream scoop) and bake for 24-25 minutes or until a toothpick inserted in the centre comes out clean.

 Notes